cybnix/cybnix.github.io/Guides/EH Tools and Utilities/fluxion_install.md

 <img src="/static/fluxion/alias.png" style="border-radius: 10px; width: 80%;"/>

 <br><br>
 3. Save it.
-Now you can run "fluxion" from anywhere in your environment 👍
+Now you can just type "fluxion" from anywhere in your environment 👍